usaid-cs/yesterday-i-learned/random.md

 - _Baker_, _Boulanger_, and _Panettiere_ are all the same last name for people who used to bake.
 - [Wage slavery](https://en.wikipedia.org/wiki/Wage_slavery) is an analogy that if a person's livelihood depends on wages or a salary, then the person is a slave to the wage or salary, and therefore the company/corporation.
 "The salaried [are] only free-ranged slave[s] that [are] nothing but just a tool to create wealth for [the rich]."
 - UMTS is based on GSM, but HSDPA is based on WCDMA.
 The "band 4" that wind mobile always talks about is [UMTS band 4, 1700/2100MHz](https://www.frequencycheck.com/carriers/wind-canada).
 Somehow, "Supported UMTS protocols" _includes_ HSPA+, which is WCDMA.
 Not confusing enough?
 They will be using band 66 for LTE (GSM), except East Ontario, which will use the same AWS band 4 (WCDMA) for LTE (GSM??).
 Both LTE [band 4](https://www.frequencycheck.com/bands/lte-band-4-aws-1) and [band 66](https://www.frequencycheck.com/bands/lte-band-66-1700-2100) use 1700/2100MHz.
 [Band 66 includes the entirety of band 4 in terms of frequency](http://www.phonescoop.com/glossary/term.php?gid=570): band 4 goes from blocks A to F, while band 66 includes blocks from A to J. After all that, what's the ultimate the bummer?
 [You might need special code on the phone to support band 66.](https://mobilesyrup.com/2017/07/11/oneplus-5-other-unlocked-band-66-devices-may-be-incompatible-freedom-lte/)
-- Even the strongest "maximum strength" "repairing" Vaseline lotion "for men" is less strong than just Vaseline, the petroleum jelly.
-Vaseline [says](http://www.vaseline.us/skin-health-care/does-vaseline-clog-pores.html) it doesn't clog pores so it must be true.
 - Meditation appears to mean [sitting somewhere, closing your eyes, and focus your attention on your breathing without controlling it](https://www.gaiam.com/blogs/discover/meditation-101-techniques-benefits-and-a-beginner-s-how-to).
 - [Austin Evans had his house burn down once.](https://www.youtube.com/watch?v=PGqZkOveLb8) [It was not his heater.](https://twitter.com/austinnotduncan/status/428747620354236416?lang=en)
 - Cigarette filters are made of fiberglass.